shyampurk/atc-chat/blocks/README.md

 Step 3 : Click on the newly created APP.
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step3.png)
          You can see the Demo keyset for the new application created.
-Step 4 : Click on the Demo keyset and click on the Blocks (on the left side).
+Step 4 : <br>Click on the Demo keyset and click on the Blocks (on the left side).
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step4.png)
 Step 5 : Create a new Block by giving the block name and description to the block.
          ![alt-tag](https://github.com/shyampurk/atc-chat/blob/master/screenshots/pubnub_blocks/pb_atc_step5.png)